"Motivation is the art of getting people to do what you want them to do because they want to do it."

 The power of Task Relevant Maturity:

 - When their TRM is low, you'll want to be very hands on and look at specific aspects of their work to ensure they're on the right track.
 Feedback may focus on the approaches they're using to fix problems and complete their work.
-Here you're teaching them how to fish from scratch.
+Here, you're teaching them how to fish from scratch.

-- When their TRM is medium, you can start to step back and focus more on their decision making processes they use, and ensuring they're managing your expectations.
+- When their TRM is medium, you can start to step back and focus more on their decision making processes they use, and ensure they're managing your expectations.
 Feedback may focus on how and when they update you, and coaching them when they make mistakes.

 - When their TRM is high, you can trust that they can handle the work responsibilities they're given.
-Feedback now can focus on how well they did on delivering on desired outcomes, and the tiny details that separate good and great work.
+Feedback now can focus on how well they did in delivering on desired outcomes, and the tiny details that separate good and great work.

 No matter someone's experience level, feedback can help them improve and motivate them.
 Focusing on the areas where it can have the highest impact, and is appropriate for their Task Relevant Maturity, can help you make the most of the time you invest in creating good feedback.